craftcms/docs/docs/3.x/extend/extending-system-components.md

 });
 ```

 ## Behaviors

 You can add your own custom [behaviors](https://www.yiiframework.com/doc/guide/2.0/en/concept-behaviors) to elements and other system components using the [EVENT_DEFINE_BEHAVIORS](api:craft\base\Model#event-define-behaviors) event.

-This can be a simple way of adding small amounts of functionality to elements without having to extend them with new classes and use your new extended classes everywhere.
+This can be a simple way of adding small amounts of functionality to elements without having to write and use extended classes everywhere.

-In this example, we’re adding a method on the built-in Commerce Product elements that will give us some details about financing the product.
+In this example, we’re adding a method to Commerce products that returns product financing details.

-Create the behavior class in your plugin.
-(Generally this would be created in a 'behaviors' directory.)
+Create the behavior class in your plugin:

 ```php
 <?php